DennisWelu/presentations/README.md

 presentations
 =============

-Slides and samples for public presentations
+Slides and samples from public presentations.
+Have at em'.